History of Christianity in Norway: Christianization

 Olaf Haraldsson completed the missionary work that his three Christian predecessors had commenced.
 He was baptized in Rouen in Normandy before he invaded Norway in 1015.
 Anglo-Saxon clergymen accompanied him to the kingdom, according to the sagas.
 Anglo-Saxon influence both on the Christian vocabulary of the Norwegian language and on the earliest Christian laws is well-documented.
 Adam of Bremen claimed that Olaf had also urged the archbishop of Hamburg-Bremen to send German missionaries to Norway.

 Olaf convoked a thing (or general assembly) to Moster where the official conversion of Norway to Christianity was decided in 1022.
 The king and Bishop Grimketel introduced the earliest Christian laws at the same assembly.
 Historians have traditionally interpreted the runic inscription on the Kuli stone as a reference to the thing, but both the dating of the stone and the reading of the fragment ris..umr on it as kristintumr ("Christendom") are problematic.

 Cnut the Great, King of England and Denmark, and the Norwegian chieftains who supported him expelled Olaf from the country in 1028 or 1029.
 According to Adam of Bremen, the chieftains rose up against Olaf because he had ordered their wives' execution for witchcraft, but Olaf's most enemies were actually Christians.
 Cnut is credited with the establishment of a Benedictine monastery in Trondheim by an Anglo-Saxon source, but modern historians do not regard it a reliable source.
 Olaf returned to Norway and died fighting against his enemies in the Battle of Stiklestad in 1030.
 Sagas written in the early 1030s testify that Olaf was venerated as a holy king soon after his death.

 Court poets rarely referred to pagan myths in their poems written after Olaf's reign, which is a clear sign of the spread of Christian ideas.
 Archeologically, the process of Christianization cannot be exactly documented, especially because Christian burials cannot be certainly identified and dated.
 Pagan burials allegedly disappeared between 950 and 1050 in most regions, but the Saami insisted on their traditional faith for centuries.
 Both written sources and archaeological finds evidence that the new faith spread from the coastlines to the inland regions.
 The earliest Christian churches were most frequently built on previous heathen cemeteries, but the coexistence of Christian and pagan communities in the same settlements cannot be proved.

 Development of Church organization

 The conversion to Christianity brought about the establishment of a hierarchically organized Church in Norway.
 Only professional clerics could celebrate the Mass which was the central ceremony of Christianity.
-The clerics also surveyed their parishioners' way of life, because medieval Christians were required to respects a series of rules governing their everyday life.
+The clerics also surveyed their parishioners' way of life, because medieval Christians were required to respect a series of rules governing their everyday life.
 They could not work on ecclesiastical holiday and they had to fast on each Friday.